Sinoatrial node: Pacemaking

 Figure 3: Sinoatrial node action potential waveform, outlining major ion currents involved (downward deflection indicates ions moving into the cell, upwards deflection indicates ions flowing out of the cell).

 This phase is also known as the pacemaker potential.
 Immediately following repolarization, when the membrane potential is very negative (it is hyperpolarised), the voltage slowly begins to increase.
 This is initially due to the closing of potassium channels, which reduces the flow of potassium ions (I_{k}) out of the cell (see phase 2, below).
 Hyperpolarization also causes activation of hyperpolarisation-activated cyclic nucleotide–gated (HCN) channels.
-The activation of ion channels at very negative membrane potentials is unusual, therefore the flow of sodium (Na^{+}) and some K^{+} through the activated HCN channel is referred to as a funny current (I_{f}).
+The activation of ion channels at very negative membrane potentials is unusual, therefore the flow of sodium (Na^{+}) and some potassium (K^{+}) through the activated HCN channel is referred to as a funny current (I_{f}).
+With the funny current, the channel opens when the cell is relaxed (negative charge), lets both sodium and potassium through the channel and "leaks" positive charge into the cell.
+This current drives the membrane potential oscillations in sinoatrial node myocytes as it provides substantial driving forces in both inward and outward directions.
+The funny current is the primary driver of the membrane clock or voltage-dependant ion channels in the sarcolemma.
 This funny current causes the membrane potential of the cell to gradually increase, as the positive charge (Na^{+} and K^{+}) is flowing into the cell.
 Another mechanism involved in pacemaker potential is known as the calcium clock.
-This refers to the spontaneous release of calcium from the sarcoplasmic reticulum (a calcium store) into the cytoplasm, also known as calcium sparks.
-This increase in calcium within the cell then activates a sodium-calcium exchanger (NCX), which removes one Ca^{2+} from the cell, and exchanges it for 3 Na^{+} into the cell (therefore removing a charge of +2 from the cell, but allowing a charge of +3 to enter the cell) further increasing the membrane potential.
+This refers to the spontaneous release of calcium from the sarcoplasmic reticulum (a calcium store) into the sarcoplasm (muscle cell cytoplasm), also known as calcium sparks.
+This increase in calcium within the cell then activates a sodium-calcium exchanger (NCX).
+The sodium-calcium exchanger removes one Ca^{2+} from the cell and introduces three Na^{+} into the cell.
+This exchange further increases the membrane potential.
 Calcium later reenters the cell via SERCA and calcium channels located on the cell membrane.
 The increase in membrane potential produced by these mechanisms, activates T-type calcium channels and then L-type calcium channels (which open very slowly).
 These channels allow a flow of Ca^{2+} into the cell, making the membrane potential even more positive.